In this post I’ll share with you the best videos to watch if you want to understand how to build strength for chaturanga dandasana yoga pose.

 What is Chaturanga Dandasana?

-Chaturanga Dandasana is a pose in yoga where you are horizontally aligned with the ground, suspended by your arms and resting on your toes, with elbows bent and upper arm aligned with the body while the forearms are at 90º with upper arms and body.
+Chaturanga Dandasana is the Sanskrit name which, when translated, means 4 limbed staff pose.
+It’s a pose frequently found in vinyasa yoga, power yoga and ashtanga yoga where you’re horizontally aligned with the ground, suspended by your arms and resting on your toes, with elbows bent and upper arm aligned with the body while the forearms are at 90º with upper arms and body.

-It’s used a lot in different yoga flows as well as in sun salutations and it takes a while to build up the necessary strength for the pose.
+It’s used a lot in different yoga flows as well as in sun salutations and it takes a while to build up the necessary strength for the pose, maybe especially for any of us who are menopausal or post menopausal.

 There’s more to this intriguing yoga pose than meets the eye!
 I say intriguing because to me it is: I see small girls with no visible arm muscle doing perfect Chaturanga and looking as though they’re in a blissfully easy pose.

-And then I try to do it and it seems impossible!
+And then I tried to do it and it seemed impossible!

-- Body in alignment: don’t allow your head to tip lower than your elbows.
+- Body isn’t in alignment: don’t allow your head to tip lower than your elbows.

 - Your elbows should be tucked into your body; don’t let them splay out to the sides.